Please note : This help page is not for the latest version of Enterprise Architect. The latest help can be found here.

 The structure for setting the Processing Instruction is:

-where <value> is a literal string enclosed by double quotes, with the following options:
+In this structure, <value> is a literal string enclosed by double quotes, with these options:

 By default, the PI is set to generate a new line (\n) for each non-empty substitution, which behavior can be changed by resetting the PI macro.
 For instance, a Class’s Attribute declaration in simple VB code would be generated to a single line statement (with no new lines).
 These properties are derived from the Class-Attribute Properties in the model to generate, for example: